-9. The remaining source of potential renewable energy to be evaluated in Rhode Island is wind power.
-Wind turbines convert energy from wind into electricity and may be developed both onshore and offshore.
+8.9.
+The remaining source of potential renewable energy to be evaluated in Rhode Island is wind power.
+Wind turbinespower converts the energy of the blowingfrom wind into usable electricity and may be developed both onshore and offshore.
 As a renewable resource, wind is classified according to wind power classes, which are based on typical wind speeds (see Table 8.5).
 These classes range from Class 1 to Class 7, with Class 1 having the slowest rated wind speeds and the least power-generating capability.
 In general, at 50 meters (164 feet) altitude, wind power Class 4 or higher is considered suitable for generating wind power with large turbines (Brower 2007; U.S. Department of Energy Office of Energy Efficiency and Renewable Energy 2010).
 With current advances in technology, locations in Class 3 areas may also be suitable for utility-scale wind development.
-Also, depending on location and possible wind shear, particular locations in the Class 3 areas could have higher wind power class values at heights over 50 meters (164 feet) (U.S. Department of Energy Office of Energy Efficiency and Renewable Energy 2010b).
+Also, depending on location and possible wind shear, particular locations in the Class 3 areas could have higher wind power class values at heights over 50 meters (164 feet) (U.S. Department of Energy Office of Energy Distribution and possible wind shear, particular locations in the Class 3 areas could have higher wind power class values at heights over 50 meters (164 feet) (U.S. Department of Energy Office of Energy Office of Energy Efficiency and Renewable Energy 2010b).

 Table 8.5.
-Defined Wind Power Classes (U.S. Department of Energy Office of Energy Efficiency and

-Renewable Energy 2010).
+Defined Wind Power Classes (U.S. Department of Energy Office of Energy Efficiency and Renewable Energy 2010).

-Wind Power Class Wind Power Density (Watts/m2) at 50 m Wind Speed at 50 m
+Wind Power Class Wind Power Density (Watts/m 2) at 50 m Wind Speed at 50 m

 m/s mph

 1 0-200 0 - 5.6 0 - 12.5

 2 200-300 5.6 - 6.4 12.5 - 14.3

 3 300-400 6.4 - 7.0 14.3 - 15.7

 4 400-500 7.0 - 7.5 15.7 - 16.8

 5 500-600 7.5 - 8.0 16.8 - 17.9

 6 600-800 8.0 - 8.8 17.9 - 19.7

 7 >800 >8.8 >19.7

-^{} Note 50 meter hub height is used here to define classes, however, heights above 50 m will give higher wind speeds and hence higher power output.
+Note 50 meter hub height is used here to define classes, however,

+heights above 50 m will give higher wind speeds and hence higher

+power output.

 10. The U.S. Department of Energy's National Renewable Energy Laboratory mapped the wind resources of Rhode Island at a height of 50 meters (164 feet), both onshore and offshore, using data provided by AWS TrueWind (see Figure 8.12).
 Onshore the wind power classes range from 1 to 3, with inland Rhode Island characterized as having primarily class 1 wind resources.
 Coastal areas and Block Island have the greatest onshore wind resources, characterized by class 3 to class 5.
 As a result, some coastal locations may have wind regimes feasible for community or small-scale wind power projects (Rhode Island Office of Energy Resources 2010).
 Offshore wind resources have been classified as class 3 or 4 in nearshore areas, increasing to class 5 or 6 further offshore.
 The difference is largely explained by the effect of surface roughness (Brower 2007).
 Land surfaces, especially forested areas exert friction on the wind, greatly reducing wind speeds near the surface.
-As one moves further offshore to measure wind speed, the frictional effect of land is removed, resulting in greater wind speeds near the surface (Brower 2007).
-12 If Rhode Island had similar topography to the Great Plains, mostly open farmland, mean wind speeds would be at least 1 m/s higher (Brower 2007).
-13 As a general rule, the power output of a wind turbine increases by the cube of wind speed, therefore even small increases in wind speed over the
+As the prevailing winds move offshore above the sea surfaceAs one moves further offshore to measure wind speed, the frictional effect of land is removed, causing the speed near the surface to increaseresulting in greater wind speeds near the surface (Brower 2007).12 If Rhode Island had similar topography to the Great Plains, mostly open farmland, mean wind speeds would be at least 1 m/s higher (Brower 2007).13 As a general rule, the power output of